 The deadlines have passed, as you have your minimum number of students--congratulations!
 Now prepare your students for the program of a lifetime!

 Booking Program Expenses

-You can begin to book logistics for your study tour as soon as you secure your committed group of students.
-Your program's Education Abroad Advisor can suggest travel agents or other providers for airfare and lodging, or you're welcome to begin the process on your own.
-The vendors you select can invoice the Education Abroad Office before your program departs (assuming you have your committed group of students), and we recommend that you book as many elements as possible.
+You can begin to book logistics for your study tour as soon as you secure your committed group of students and your program is viable.
+Your program's Education Abroad Advisor can suggest travel agents or other providers for airfare and lodging, or you're welcome to begin working with your program accountant on submitting payments.
+The vendors you select can invoice the Education Abroad office before your program departs (assuming you have your committed group of students), and we recommend that you book as many elements as possible.
 We will bill students their tuition and program fees through KSIS and use those funds to cover program costs.